How Clover Improved Time to Data Insights by 90% with Sigma

 “It’s been enjoyable to witness the excitement that employees get from Sigma over time.
 Everyone is excited to try new things and improve their data literacy.”

-The DRA team sought to deploy a self-service analytics tool that would open up its Snowflake warehouse so that business users could quickly explore, analyze, and visualize data.
+The DRA team sought to deploy a self-service analytics tool that would open up its Snowflake Data Cloud so that business users could quickly explore, analyze, and visualize data.

 Clover business teams generally used Excel for analysis in the past.
 So the DRA team knew they needed to deploy a familiar analytics tool that wouldn’t require business users to learn a whole new skill set.
 “We looked for a solution that was intuitive and closely resembled Excel.
 We didn’t want our business users to feel like a fish out of water,” said Alex Mora, one of Clover’s data engineers responsible for the rollout.
 That’s when Alex and the DRA team landed on Sigma.